Fitchburg, MA Personal Injury Lawyer

 Bruising

 Bruises are usually caused by hard impacts that cause minor bleeding under the skin.
 Blunt trauma can crush blood vessels without breaking the skin.
-The blood then leaks into other tissue and forms a discolored mark within or under the skin.
+The blood then leaks into other tissue, forming a discolored mark within or under the skin.

 While most bruises can heal on their own, severe bruising can cause damage to internal organs and, in the most serious cases, potentially lead to death.